Yale-BIM/f21-assignments/assignment-3/README.md

     You should now be able to train your network and visualize the results for the test set:

     ```bash
-    (venv) $ ./train_and_test_saddle_function.py [--lr 1e-1] [--epochs 10]
+    (venv) $ ./train_and_test_saddle_function.py [--lr 1e-1] [--epochs 10] [--batch_size 16]
     ```

-    The optional parameters `lr` and `epochs` correspond to the learning rate and number of epochs to use for training.
+    The optional parameters `lr`, `epochs`, and `batch_size` correspond to the learning rate, number of epochs, and bath size to use at training time.

-    Make a screen shot of the plot that you get after training your simple neural network for the first time with a learning rate of 1e-2 and for 500 epochs.
+    Make a screenshot of the plot that you get after training your simple neural network for the first time with a learning rate of 1e-2 and for 500 epochs.
 Then, add to your report:
-    - the screen shot of the plot that you yook;
+    - the screenshot of the plot that you yook;
     - the average L2 error that you got on the testing set after training as indicated; and
     - an explanation of why the neural network is performing poorly.